-Full court press defenses try to get turnovers and easy baskets by pressuring, trapping, and harassing the offense.
-There are several principles and some strategies in beating this pressure.
+Full court press defenses try to force turnovers and get easy baskets by pressuring, trapping, and harassing the offense.
+Here are several principles and some strategies in beating this pressure.

 Three "looks".